World index ... North America ... Barbados

 Natural hazards in Barbados include infrequent hurricanes; periodic landslides.

-Travel Advice on Barbados
+Travel Advice for Barbados

 Barbados